AmpersandJS/ampersand-view/README.md

 ### .renderSubview(viewInstance, containerEl)

 * viewInstance {Object} Any object with a `.remove()`, `.render()` and an `.el` property that is the DOM element for that view.
 Typically this is just an instantiated view.
-* containerEl {Element | String} This can either be an actual DOM element or a CSS selector string such as `.container`.
+* containerEl {Element | String | jQueryElement} This can either be an actual DOM element or a CSS selector string such as `.container`.
 If a string is passed human view runs `this.$("YOUR STRING")` to try to grab the element that should contain the sub view.

 This method is just sugar for the common use case of instantiating a view and putting in an element within the parent.

+It will:

+1. fetch your container (if you gave it a selector string)
+2. register your subview so it gets cleaned up if parent is removed and so `view.parent` will be available when your subview's `render` method gets called
+3. call the subview's `render()` method
+4. append it to the container
+5. return the subview

 #### Example: